yokawasa/azure-serverless-video-analytics/docs/HOW-TO-DEPLOY.md

 ### 17. Deploy Azure Web App (Web UI)

-Create Azure Web App Account (Web App for Containers) and deploy containerized app into the account by running a following scirpt:
+Create Azure Web App Account and deploy an app into the account by running a following scirpt:
 ```
 # Deploying web app into Windows Web App with Free App Service plan(SKU F1)
 scripts/deploy-webapp.sh